Mathemagical-Community/Mathemagical.js/README.md

 We plan to follow the [All Contributors specification](https://allcontributors.org/) and will set this up soon; for now, we include a description of early contributions here:

 * [@GregStanton](https://github.com/GregStanton) proposed the library and leads the project.
-* [@tfadali](https://github.com/tfadali) has provided regular feedback and thoughtful discussion about design choices.
+* [@tfadali](https://github.com/tfadali) provides code and regular feedback about design choices.
 * [@jesi-rgb](https://github.com/jesi-rgb) designed [the site for our initial proposal](https://fellowship-proposal.vercel.app/en), provided expertise, and named the project.
-* Many others have provided feedback, made helpful suggestions, and shared our work on social media.
+* Others have provided feedback, made helpful suggestions, and shared our work on social media.

 ## How to contribute?
 You can start by reading [our interface proposal](#interface-proposal-sample-features).
 If you like, you can also try out a prototype of the Mathemagical.js library.
 Either way, we welcome your feedback!